photoprism/photoprism-docs/docs/developer-guide/native-apps/index.md

 ## Photo Map

 [Photo Map](https://levionsoftware.com/) is a perfect Android app for travelers: It displays all your pictures on an interactive world map, so you never lose track of when and where you took them.
 With the latest update, videos are now played directly in the app.
 Also, the number of photos that can be displayed is no longer limited.
+[Learn more ›](https://levionsoftware.com/)

 <div class="appstore-buttons">
     <a href="https://link.photoprism.app/photomap"><img src="https://dl.photoprism.app/img/badges/badge_playstore.svg" alt="Google Play Store" width="135"></a>